-"It is important to lose weight in a safe matter," said Lizbeth.
-"Moderate weight loss can lower your risk of diabetes, heart disease and certain cancers.
-Losing 1 to 2 pounds a week is what most experts recommend."
+“It is important to lose weight in a safe matter,” adds Pritikin's VP of Fitness, Jamie Costello, MSC.
+“Moderate weight loss can lower your risk of diabetes, heart disease and certain cancers.
+Losing 1 to 2 pounds a week is what most experts recommend.”

 The three pillars of weight loss include eating wholesome, natural foods, exercising regularly and maintaining the health of your body and mind.
 On the Pritikin Diet and Eating Plan, the focus is on consuming minimally processed, whole foods low in calorie density.
 Fruits, vegetables, whole grains, starchy vegetables, legumes, lean sources of protein and lean, calcium-rich foods are the key highlights of the recommended eating plan that helps keep you satisfied and nourished, without feeling hungry.
 Foods that are low in calorie density are the best for losing weight, because they allow you to eat satisfying foods that fill you up, while eliminating those stomach growls felt on a fad or crash diet.

-"People think they can take a shortcut to health and that's just not the case," explained Pritikin's director of nutrition Kimberly Gomer.
-"We're fighting an industry that has addicted us to fat, sugar and salt.
-And at the end of the day we all need to get back to a plant-based diet."
+“People think they can take a shortcut to health and that’s just not the case,” explained Gomer.
+“We’re fighting an industry that has addicted us to fat, sugar and salt.
+And at the end of the day we all need to get back to a plant-based diet.”

 Combined with an fitness program that helps you shed fat and build muscle, you will be on your way to reaching your ultimate weight-loss goals without the fear of damaging your metabolism or going hungry.